lucapette/website/content/writing/the-appeal-of-static-typing.md

 In 2009, I finally was in a position to start looking for something different.
 That's how I found Ruby and Ruby on Rails.
 As an exercise, I tried to build a prototype version of a new product my team had been working on for a couple of weeks.
-I got to feature parity in less than day!
+I got to feature parity in less than a day!

 The euphoria kept me going for a few years: meta-programming was cool, RSpec was cool, Sequel was cool.
 The Ruby community was fantastic: it was inclusive and